 Palsy of the Accessory Nerve

-The most common cause of accessory nerve damage is iatrogenic (i.e. due to a medical procedure).
-In particular, operations such as cervical lymph node biopsy or cannulation of the internal jugular vein can cause trauma to the nerve.
+The most common cause of accessory nerve damage is iatrogenic.
+Procedures such as cervical lymph node excision biopsy or central line insertion can cause trauma to the nerve.

 Clinical features include muscle wasting and partial paralysis of the sternocleidomastoid, resulting in the inability to rotate the head or weakness in shrugging the shoulders.
 Damage to the muscles may also result in an asymmetrical neckline.